Catholicism and climate change in the USA: will the Pope’s intervention shift public opinion or further polarise a divided public?

 Already hailed as the ‘Pope of the poor’, the climate Encyclical will cement his position as a spokesperson for the global South, rather than a mouthpiece for the corporations and governments of the North.
 So no surprise it got up the nose of the Republicans, who – on climate change at least – seem to put politics before religion.

 If the Encyclical is to have a more universal appeal among US Catholics, then it will need reinterpreting by Conservative Catholics.
-As Climate Outreach’s research in the UK and Europe has shown, there are ways of talking about climate change that are consistent with conservatism – but attacking the free-market is not one of them.
+As COIN’s research in the UK and Europe has shown, there are ways of talking about climate change that are consistent with conservatism – but attacking the free-market is not one of them.

 The Pope’s intervention is a fantastic opportunity to get Catholics (and people of other faiths) all around the world talking about climate change.
 But in a deeply divided nation like the US, the story will need to be owned and told by Catholic leaders and Priests who represent the range of political opinion.